backstage/backstage/plugins/opencost/README.md

     </FlatRoutes>
     ```

-3. Add link to OpenCost to your sidebar
+3. Import the `MoneyIcon` and add link to OpenCost to your sidebar

     ```typescript
     // packages/app/src/components/Root/Root.tsx